Tommager1107/HTML-EXTENSIONS/docs.md

 # HTMLE DOSCS
 # How it works
-To add extensions you need to implement this script to youre code "**<script src="https://tommager1107.github.io/HTML-EXTENSIONS/htmle/data/index.js"></script>**"
+To add extensions you need to implement this script to youre code \`<script src="https://tommager1107.github.io/HTML-EXTENSIONS/htmle/data/index.js"></script>\`
 This script allows youre HTML file to understand extensions and fetch the things that are in the extensions file To add extensions to you html file you will need to modofi file in DATA directory named extensions.txt in this file there are extensions you need to separate the extensions with space
 Extensions are made on github with pages but more about creatin in #Creating youre extension and you need to add extension to extension.txt in DATA directory by putting lik to github page with code index.htmle